 SatoshiLabs, founded in 2013, is the mastermind behind various notable Bitcoin undertakings such as the following:

-- The Trezor wallets: including the Trezor One (official name: Trezor Model One) and Trezor Model T;
+- The Trezor wallets: including the Trezor One (official name: Trezor Model One), Trezor Model T and the Trezor Safe 3;

 - CoinMap: which pinpoints Bitcoin-friendly locations across the globe;